BSidesSF/volunteer-runbook/README.md

-# bsidessf-volunteer-runbook
+# BsidesSF Volunteer Runbook

 Static HTML site using Mkdocs to render a readthedocs themed site of the BsidesSF volunteer runbook.
+This is deployed to https://bsidessf.org/volunteer-runbook

 ## How to Deploy